 9b.
 The SMF responds to Nsmf_PDUSession_UpdateSMContext service operation from the AMF.

 10-11.
 If the runtime coordination between 5GC and AF is enabled based on local configuration as specified in clause 4.3.6.3, according to the indication of "AF acknowledgment to be expected" is included in AF subscription to SMF events, the SMF sends a late notification to the AF and waits for a notification response from the AF.
 If the SMF receives a negative notification response from the AF, the SMF may stop the procedure.
+This is further defined in Figure 4.3.6.3-1.

 The SMF notifies the UE of the availability of the new IP prefix.
 This is performed using an IPv6 Router Advertisement message (RFC 4861 [6]).
 The SMF sends a Router Advertisement to the UE via the new PSA with a new prefix (IP@2) and sends another Router Advertisement to the UE via the old PSA with the old prefix (IP@1) and zero value in the preferred lifetime field and a value in the valid lifetime field according to RFC 4862 [8].
 The UE shall update the valid lifetime of the old prefix (IP@1) to the signalled value regardless of the remaining lifetime.
 The valid lifetime value indicates the time how long the SMF is willing to keep the old prefix.
 The valid lifetime value may be decided by SMF based on local configuration.